-This week I held a presentation about Dividend Growth Investment at the Norwegian School of Economics (NHH).
-Since I know that many of my readers are still in the beginning of their investment career, I’d like to share my slides with you guys!
+This week I held a presentation on Dividend Growth Investment at the Norwegian School of Economics (NHH).
+Since I know many of my readers are still at the beginning of their investment career, I’d like to share my slides with you guys!

-I’ve been fortunate enough to get more and more readers.
+I’ve been fortunate to get more and more readers.
 Something that I highly believe in is that quality matters.
-This is why you don´t see me writing blog post every day, or maybe not even every week.
-If I don’t feel that I have something to say, I don´t.
+This is why you don’t see me writing a blog post every day, or maybe not even every week.
+If I don’t feel that I have something to say, I don’t.

 “It’s better to keep your mouth shut and appear stupid than open it and remove all doubt”

 As dividend Growth Investors, it’s essential that you understand the effect of compound interest.
 If you don’t, there is no way to stay long term and you will fail at holding your companies for a long time.

 What I like to do is to try to think like a business owner.
 What this means is that there isn’t necessarily a strong correlation (=1 or close) to how the stock price move and how the company is doing.
 In the long-term, the stock price should follow the company, but in the short-term, this doesn’t have to be the case.